Feb 2, 2026

 Don't treat internal linking as an afterthought.
 It has to be accounted for before you even hit publish.

-Every new blog post should link to 3–5 older posts.
+Every new blog post should link to a handful of older posts.
 Every older post should be updated with links to new content.
 Every pillar page should connect to its cluster pages.
 Every cluster page should link back to the pillar.

 Start small.
-Audit your top 10 pages.
-Add 2–3 contextual links to each one.
-Track the results for 30 days.
+Audit your top pages.
+Add a few contextual links to each one.
+Track the results over the following weeks.
 You'll see more impressions.
 More clicks.
 More signups.